United Way’s annual community resource fair to return Saturday

 “There are scores of programs and services available for all ages by dozens of organizations that people may not know about that will be located in one place on the same day,” said Yuba-Sutter-Colusa United Way Executive Director Bob Harlan.
 “Nearly all are at no-charge or are low-cost.
 No other event of this magnitude exists in our region.”

-The event will take place at San Brannan Park, 806 Gray Avenue, Yuba City, from 10 a.m. to 1 p.m.
+The event will take place at San Brannan Park, 806 Gray Ave., Yuba City, from 10 a.m. to 1 p.m.

 According to a release issued by the organization, an estimated 70 nonprofit and government organizations will be in attendance to talk with residents about available local resources.
 The event is free to attend and open to the public.